NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/Amphisbaena Spittle.md

 * * *

 Hardened clumps of _amphisbaena spittle_ can be harvested from the dual-headed snake's hunting grounds.
-When a casting of [[Spells/Web of Eyes|Web of Eyes]] is empowered with this catalyst, you can place an additional scrying sensor on the back of each target's head, in the shape of a closed snake's eye.
+When a casting of [[Web of Eyes|Web of Eyes]] is empowered with this catalyst, you can place an additional scrying sensor on the back of each target's head, in the shape of a closed snake's eye.
 When a target shares their vision with the others affected by the spell, the eye blinks open, preventing the target from being flanked until the start of its next turn.

 [[Equipment Effects/Effect_ Amphisbaena Spittle|Effect: Amphisbaena Spittle]]